seoyong/goact/goact-api/2-Authentication.md

 Error identifier | HTTP Status | Description
 -----------------|-------------|------------
+400 | 400 | The requested resource was not found on server
-invalid_credentials | 400 | The password does not match, suggest reset?
+400 | 404 | The password does not match, suggest reset?